ThatGuyJon/noip-renew/README.md

 Based originally on [noip-renew](https://github.com/loblab/noip-renew) and made some minor improvements (improved logging, adding type hints, improved documentation).

+## GitHub Actions Workflow

+This repository includes a GitHub Actions workflow (`.github/workflows/noip-renew.yml`) to automatically renew your No-IP hosts using a prebuilt Docker image: [kirbah/noip-renew](https://hub.docker.com/r/kirbah/noip-renew).
+The workflow is triggered on a schedule defined in workflow and can also be triggered manually from the Actions tab.

-## Prerequisites
+### Prerequisites

 - A No-IP account with configured DNS records is required.
 The method of maintaining IP addresses pointing to these records is outside the scope of this script.
 - Your No-IP account must be secured with 2FA/TOTP.
 This script does not handle one-time codes sent via email.
   - **Enable Two-Factor Authentication (2FA) on your No-IP account and note the TOTP secret key.
 When setting up 2FA, you'll be presented with a QR code; the TOTP secret key is displayed below the QR code.**
-- Python >= 3.10

-## GitHub Actions Workflow Prerequisites

-- Repository Secrets:
+### Setting up Repository Secrets

-  - Go to your GitHub repository.
+1. Go to your GitHub repository.
-  - Navigate to **Settings → Secrets and variables → Actions**.
+2. Navigate to **Settings → Secrets and variables → Actions**.
-  - Click on "New repository secret".
+3. Click on "New repository secret".
-  - Add the following secrets:
+4. Add the following secrets:

     - `NOIP_USERNAME`: Your No-IP account username.
     - `NOIP_PASSWORD`: Your No-IP account password.
     - `NOIP_TOTP_SECRET`: Your TOTP secret key (obtained above).

+To use this workflow, clone the repository and configure the necessary secrets as described above.
+You may run the No-IP Auto Renew workflow from the Actions tab.
+Or it will be executed automatically according to the defined schedule (every Sunday at 11:35 UTC).

-## Usage
+## Manual Usage (Optional)

+This section describes alternative methods for running the script if you're not using GitHub Actions.

+### Using Python Script

 1. Clone this repository
 2. Install the pip lib: